ahmdrz/sandogh/README.md

 ### Sandogh
-> Simple Image storage for Fandogh PaaS
+> Simple Image storage for Fandogh PaaS with cache support for your browsers.

 ##### Available HTTP methods